-Equipment, facilities and park infrastructure are of high quality and are inspected regularly (see Inspection and Maintenance Regime - Appendices 1 & 2) by Park Staff to ensure their safety for users.
-Trees are regularly inspected visually by Park Staff on patrol.
-Following stormy weather all trees are checked by Park staff to identify risk from damaged limbs.
+Equipment, facilities and park infrastructure are of high quality and are inspected regularly (see Inspection and Maintenance Regime - Appendices 1 & 2) by park staff to ensure their safety for users.
+Trees are regularly inspected visually by park staff on patrol.
+Following stormy weather all trees are checked by park staff to identify risk from damaged limbs.

-The condition of footpaths, waste bins, benches, planting and fencing are inspected four times a year by Parks Supervisors and parks staff.
+The condition of footpaths, waste bins, benches, planting and fencing are inspected four times a year by parks supervisors and parks staff.
 The condition of seats, litterbins, etc is undertaken on a regular basis by parks staff.
 Unsafe facilities are repaired or replaced immediately to ensure user safety and discourage vandalism.

-Management Systems
+Management systems

-Whereas formerly the Council utilized the CONFIRM system for the management of its assets, performance and customer enquiries and complaints, this system has been progressively dropped over the past 12-18 months in favour of alternative systems.
-Our tree data and management history is now managed exclusively in Easy TREEV, for example.
-A new lettings management system has recently been procured and is now live.
-There are also in-house corporate systems for recording and tracking enquiries and complaints, coordinated by a small team in the Council's Corporate Governance section.
+The Council's tree data and management history is now managed exclusively in Easy TREEV, for example.
+A new lettings management system has recently been procured and is now in use, and there are also in-house corporate systems for recording and tracking enquiries and complaints, coordinated by a small team in the Council's Corporate Governance section.